AdaCore/spark2014/docs/ug/gnatprove_by_example/basic.rst

 The implementation is much simpler than the specification.
-This simplified expression for NAND could have been used in the specification as they are equivalent, but perhaps the programmer wanted to use the more efficient form in the implementation whilst keeping the more explicit version in the specification.
+This simplified expression for NAND could have been used in the specification as they are equivalent, but our programmer wanted to use the more efficient form in the implementation whilst keeping the more explicit version in the specification.